Océane Zhu

 Océane Zhu Xuan (born on April 4, 1987) is a Chinese model, former beauty queen, and actress based in Hong Kong.
-She joined TVB in 2009 and left in 2015 to explore a career in China.
+She joined TVB in 2009 and left in 2015 to explore a career in Mainland China.

 Life and career

 Early life

 Océane was born and raised in Beijing.
 Growing up, she had been interested in the performing arts and longed to study it in France.
 Both her parents are in the Chinese Army and at seventeen, her parents gave her the option of either joining the military or study abroad; she chose to pursue her dreams.
 She eventually moved to Paris and studied acting at Cours Florent (a private French drama school) to hone her craft and graduated in 2010, making her fluent in Mandarin and French.

 2008 Miss China Europe and Miss China International

 While studying in Paris, she was a part-time model and learned about the Miss China Europe 2008 pageant when a reporter asked her about it.
 Feeling she had nothing to lose, she attended and won the competition.
 Afterwards, she represented Paris in the Miss China International 2008 pageant in Hong Kong and also won.
 Like all beauty pageant winners in HK, Océane was offered a contract to act in TVB and began her acting career.